Rigidity and trace properties of divergence-measure vector fields: Introduction

 \end{thm} In the above theorem the approximate limit is ``one-sided'' according to Definition~\ref{def:aplim}.
 Notice that the same conclusion of the theorem applies when the weak normal trace attains a local maximum for the modulus of the vector field, that is, when there exists an open set $U$ containing $x_0$ such that $[\xi\cdot \nu_S](x_0) \ge |\xi(x)|$ for almost every $x\in U$.
 Of course, by a scaling argument one can always restrict to vector fields $\xi$ with $\|\xi\|_\infty \le 1$.

 The statement of Theorem~\ref{thm:main} holds for $\H^1$-a.e. $x_0\in S$.
 More precisely, one needs $x_0\in S$ to be such that: the normal of $S$ at $x_0$ is defined; it is a Lebesgue point for the weak normal trace; and $\div \xi$ does not concentrate around it.
-Asking $x_0$ to satisfy these hypotheses, make us indeed discard a $\H^1$-negligible set of $S$.
+Asking $x_0$ to satisfy these hypotheses, makes us indeed discard an $\H^1$-negligible set of $S$.

 As the proof heavily relies on Theorem~\ref{thm:rigidity2}, we are able to show it only in dimension $2$.
 Despite there exist counterexamples to the quadratic rigidity in $\R^n$ when $n \ge 4$, we cannot exclude that Theorem~\ref{thm:main} might be true in any dimension.
 Were it false, one should be able to construct a vector field with maximal normal trace at some $(n-1)$-submanifold $S$, whose blow-ups at most points of $S$ are not unique.
 Indeed, the existence of the classical, one-sided trace of $\xi$ at $x_0$ is equivalent to the uniqueness of the blow-up of $\xi$ at $x_0$ (see Proposition~\ref{prop:zblow}).
 This essentially corresponds to a pointwise almost-everywhere convergence property.
 However, a maximality condition on the value of the weak normal trace (viewed as a weak-limit of measures induced by classical traces on approximating smooth surfaces) might enforce no more than a $L^1$-type convergence, in analogy with what happens to a sequence of negative functions that weakly converge to zero.
 The fact that, in turn, $L^1$-convergence does not imply almost everywhere convergence (unless one extracts suitable subsequences) explains why proving Theorem~\ref{thm:main} is so delicate.